xplodman/Perfect-food/README.md

 10. **Rating Orders:**
     - Users can rate completed orders on a scale of 1 to 5 and provide optional comments.

-11. **Booking Feature:**
+11. **Reservation Feature:**
     - Users can make reservations by providing branch location, date, time, and number of guests.

-12. **Booking History:**
+12. **Reservation History:**
-    - Users can view a history of all their bookings, including booking ID, branch, status, date, time, number of guests, and rating.
+    - Users can view a history of all their reservations, including reservation ID, branch, status, date, time, number of guests, and rating.
-    - Bookings can be deleted within one hour of creation.
+    - Reservations can be deleted within one hour of creation.

-13. **Rating Bookings:**
+13. **Rating Reservations:**
-    - Users can rate completed bookings on a scale of 1 to 5 and provide optional comments.
+    - Users can rate completed reservations on a scale of 1 to 5 and provide optional comments.

 14. **Account Management:**
     - Users can update their account details, including password, name, address, and contact numbers.